tardisfromtornspace/Bridge-Commander/Documentation/AndromedaTalyn+SolidProjectilesFixREADME.txt

-TO-DO UPDATE

 == Changelog ==
+0.2 - Added UndyingComeback tech, plus indicating now that it is very recommended to have the "FIX-AblativeArmour1dot0.py" 0.2 version from 16th October 2024 or later.
 0.1 - first unofficial showcase of this mod, for feedback

 == What does this mod do ==
 This mod adds a Peacekeeper Command Leviathan/Systems Commonwealth Glorious Heritage class hybrid, but buffed to eleven to be akin to a Godship and filled to the brim with lots of technologies, needed as dependencies.

-This mod also includes an updated, fixed and expanded ftb/Tech/SolidProjectiles, finally allowing the script to work without causing crashes later on and without overflowing the map with permanent ghost ships; and an alternate SlowStart technology created by Alex SL Gato (the tech was created before the modder knew BANBURY had already made a similar tech years ago), as well as three prototype torpedoes using this tech.
-All of them have their own instructions inside the files to ensure people can use those tecs easily.
+This mod also includes an updated, fixed and expanded ftb/Tech/SolidProjectiles, finally allowing the script to work without causing crashes later on and without overflowing the map with permanent ghost ships; an alternate SlowStart technology created by Alex SL Gato (the tech was created before the modder knew BANBURY had already made a similar tech years ago), three prototype torpedoes using this tech and a undead tech.
+All of them have their own instructions inside the files to ensure people can use those techs easily.

 Additionally, the Milkshape 3D file for the model has been added in case people want to improve it later on.